Why B2B marketers must adopt a growth marketing mindset

 All articles | Strategy

-The B2B companies who will thrive in this new climate are those with a growth marketing mindset; who are willing to bend, flex and try new things.
+The companies that will thrive today and in the future are those with a growth marketing mindset; who are willing to bend, flex and try new things.

 What is growth marketing?

 In traditional marketing, you create a long-term strategy using proven marketing tactics and tools.
-You collect data, but you don’t really dig into that data beyond checking on traffic and leads.
+You collect data but don’t really dig into that data beyond checking on traffic and leads.
 Because you’ve got a plan, right?

 But adopting a growth marketing mindset means continuously looking for new opportunities that will help build and engage your audience.